Other Funding at UVM

 - Any time you present or distribute the research that you do for your grant, please include the name of the award, and use the FOUR logo

 Funding Information for Faculty Mentors & Grant Reviewers

 Faculty mentors make the most significant impacts on a student's educational experience.
 As such, we take that relationship and learning experience very seriously and are here to help mentors should they need any assistance or support.

 Keep in mind, we are always looking for grant application reviewers.
-Typically this requires some of your time around spring break for the SURF applications as well as near the middle of April if you are reviewing Simon Fellowship applications.
-The Simon committee does meet in person while currently we do not ask SURF committee members to meet.
-SURF reviewers use a standard Review Template (this is a rough equivalent to what is used annually) and provide comments to FOUR.
+Typically this requires some of your time around spring break for the SURF applications as well as early April if you are reviewing Simon Fellowship applications.
+The Simon committee does meet in person; currently we do not ask SURF committee members to meet.
+SURF reviewers use a standard Review Template (this is a rough equivalent to what is used annually) and provide scores and comments to FOUR.